ZhonghuaYi/EI-Nexus_official/README.md

 <mark>TODO:</mark> The benchmark data of MVSEC and EC will be uploaded soon.

 ## Reproduce Results
+Checkpoints of MVSEC and EC data are in [release](https://github.com/ZhonghuaYi/EI-Nexus_official/releases) page.

 To reproduce keypoint extraction results, run the `test_events-image_same_time.py`:
 ```shell
 python test_events-image_same_time.py